 I regularly take over-the-counter pain medicine for arthritis.
 Can this be harmful?

 Many people think that over-the-counter pain relievers must be harmless because they are available without a prescription.
-But repeated use of these drugs can damage your stomach, kidneys or liver.
+But repeated use of these drugs can damage your stomach, kidneys, liver or heart.

 These drugs are also often ingredients in other prescription and over-the-counter drugs.
-It's important to read labels or talk to your pharmacist or health care provider so that you don't take more than the maximum daily dosage if you're taking more than one medication.
+It's important to read labels or talk to your pharmacist or doctor so that you don't take more than the maximum daily dosage if you're taking more than one medication.

 Keep in mind that medication isn't the only treatment for arthritis pain.
 Mild to moderate arthritis pain may be relieved with a combination of self-care measures and lifestyle changes, such as weight loss, exercise, heat or cold therapy, and physical therapy.
 Many doctors recommend trying this combined approach before starting medication.